Skip to main content

 Creating an Access Key

-Once your Elm bucket is created, and you have been given access to the appropriate workgroup, you should log in to Elm.
+Once your Elm bucket is created, and you have been given access to the appropriate workgroup, you should log in to the MinIO Console URL provided on Elm’s Getting Started guide (enter your bucket name to get the MinIO Console URL).
 After going through Stanford Login, you will see your buckets.

 The Elm main page, showing your buckets.